Text line length and height

 The optimal range for body text is 45–75 characters per line (including spaces).
 This range is backed by research on reading speed and comprehension.

-Good example keeps line length within 45–75 characters.
-Bad example uses overly long lines, hurting readability
+Good: line length kept within 45–75 characters.
+Bad: overly long lines reduce readability

 References: